How to Be a Money Magnet!

 And the good news: It’s easy to turn this around with a simple attitude adjustment.
 A simple mindset shift leads to different action.
 Different action produces different results, helping more prosperity flow into your life.

-Do you push away or ignore money opportunities?
-To make sure you send a clear message, align your mindset with action and make the most of opportunities, here are 3 money mindset tips:
+Answer this honestly: Do you push away or ignore money opportunities?
+Here are 3 money mindset tips to make sure you send a clear message, align your mindset with action and make the most of opportunities that come up:

-Do you have people in your life who create a lot of money drama?
-I used to be one of those people!
+Do you unknowingly create or allow money drama in your life?
+I used to do this!
 But once I realized what a time and energy drain it is to get caught up in financial drama, I took steps to eliminate it from my own mindset and behavior, by gently excluding certain beliefs, behaviors, habits, situations and people that did not support my goals.

 In your wellness biz, your income represents many things.
 It provides the basics of life – food and shelter.
 It may help you provide for others.
 Your income is also a symbol of your self-worth, as well as reflecting how much good you’re doing in the world, how much you’re accomplishing and well you’re achieving your purpose of helping others.